SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 SCEP Certificate Enrollment with Kandji

-With Kandji, you can both configure SCEP with their UI, or by using a custom mobile config.
-When you use the UI there are advanced options, like certificate auto-renewal, which means you don’t need to push the SCEP Profile again when the certificate validity is about to expire.
+With Kandji, you can configure SCEP using its UI or a custom mobile config.
+When you use the UI, there are advanced options, like certificate auto-renewal, which means you don’t need to push the SCEP Profile again when the certificate validity is about to expire.

 For detailed steps, click here.